Alexandra Ward

 Research interests

-My PhD research explores the horrifying and largely unknown human consequences of British Abolition through the lens of St Helena’s emigration scheme.
-This scheme functioned from 1840 until the mid-1860s, forcibly transporting thousands of Africans ‘liberated’ on the remote Atlantic island to the British West Indies.
-The conditions of these journeys will form the focal point of this project.
-I will contend that in the British government’s orchestration of St Helena’s emigration scheme, a ‘Second Middle Passage’ was created, the horrors of which were only paralleled by the Atlantic Slave Trade’s original ‘Middle Passage’.
-Crucially, this research counters the well-established notion of Britain’s Abolition ‘triumph’, often celebrated in public and political discourse and particularly visible since the ‘Bicentenary of the Aboltion of the Slave Trade’ in 2007.
+My PhD research explores the horrifying and largely unknown human consequences of Britain’s Abolition of the Atlantic Slave Trade through the lens of St Helena’s emigration scheme.
+As a by-product of legal Abolition, this scheme functioned from 1840 until the mid-1860s, forcibly transporting thousands of Africans ‘liberated’ on the remote Atlantic island to the British West Indies.
+Through exploration of the scheme as a whole and the conditions ‘liberated Africans’ were subjected to on board, I contend that St Helena’s so-called ‘emigration scheme’ maintained its central link to the Atlantic Slave Trade through its re-exploitation of previously enslaved African men, women and children, all under the name of ‘liberation’ and ‘emancipation’.
+Crucially, this research counteracts the well-established notion of Britain’s Abolition ‘triumph’ often celebrated in public and political discourse and particularly visible since the ‘Bicentenary of the Abolition of the Slave Trade’ in 2007.

 This research sits within broader topics of interest, including (but not limited to) the following fields: